 Step One: Identify the “core pattern” of the design.

-Case Study #1: Your wallpaper is built on a repeated pattern.
-For evaluation purposes, you will need a clear image of the pattern itself.
+For evaluation purposes, you will need a clear and complete image of the core pattern.
 This can be determined by finding elements which are repeated both vertically and horizontally, creating a square or rectangle around the repeatable area.

 Method #1: High Resolution Scanning

 This is the most recommended and professional method available for reproducing wallpaper.
 Professional-grade scanners are a standard for capturing images at the highest possible resolution without having to worry about lighting, angles or any of the considerations that come with digital photography.
-Professional scanning is also an excellent way to capture colors and ensure that they match accurately.

 Method #2: Digital Photography